 9. It brought me closer to my family.

-Already a rocky relationship from my own poor decisions, it wasn’t hard for him to alienate me even further from the people who cared about me the most.
+I already had a rocky relationship with my family from my own poor decisions, so it wasn’t hard for him to alienate me even further from the people who cared about me the most.
 Even through it all, even as I pushed them away, they silently reached out their hands for me to grab, just in case.
 And when I hit rock bottom, it wasn’t the boy who helped me up, it was my family, never once saying “told you so,” as they so easily could have.
 There was nothing but kind words to heal my broken spirit.
 Family is one of the only relationships that lasts a lifetime, and I’ve learned to treat it that way.